-Internationally acclaimed pianist Wan-Chi Su has performed as a soloist and chamber musician in Asia, Europe, and throughout the United States.
+Praised by the American Scholar for having "…played with sensitivity and imagination," pianist Wan-Chi Su has performed as a soloist and chamber musician in Asia, Europe, and the United States.
 She has played major venues including Weill Recital Hall at Carnegie Hall in New York, Salle Cortot in Paris, and Taiwan National Concert Hall.
-Recently, Ms. Su appeared in the Washington National Cathedral with the Post-Classical Ensemble, as a soloist in the concert “Cultural Fusion: The Gamelan Experience” and was praised by the American Scholar, “…played with sensitivity and imagination.”

 Photo Credit: Chih-Hao Su